-- Mozaik – Order one of the bars 15 signature cocktails, find a seat in the courtyard, and enjoy live music from the resident band.
+- Mozaik – Order one of the bar’s 15 signature cocktails, find a seat in the courtyard, and enjoy live music from the resident band.
 The bar also serves a nice variety of finger food.

 - Sissitio – Enjoy drinks with a view at this quaint tavern with a pebbled courtyard overlooking the Mosque of Suleiman.
-The garden restaurant is also a great place for both lunch and dinner!
+A garden restaurant is also a great place for both lunch and dinner!

 - Oasis Beach Bar – Okay, so Oasis Beach Bar isn’t exactly in Rhodes, it’s just a 15-minute drive south along the coast.
 This ‘Instagrammable’ bar is beautifully tucked into a cave on Kallithea Beach.

 The city of Rhodes is distinctly split into the Old Town and New Town, and the accommodation in each matches its location.
 Enjoy traditional family-run boutiques within the medieval walls, or step beyond them and enjoy contemporary luxury.

 “On the Rhodes again!
 I can’t wait to be on the Rhodes again!”

 - Marco Polo Mansion – If, like me, you enjoy the quirkiness of a boutique hotel but would prefer not to break the bank, then check out Marco Polo Mansion.
 This bohemian hotel sits in Rhodes’ Old Town, and you’d be forgiven for thinking it was trapped in the Ottoman era.